• About

 Strategic leadership of the College lies in the hands of the Scientific Board.
 The Managing Office ensures the coordination and management of all administrative and organisational processes, and offers different support services for Senior Fellows.

-Scientific Board Managing Office Advisory Board
+Scientific Board Managing Office Academic Advisory Board

 Scientific Board